 opam switch create will take a few minutes on a

 modern machine, and will download and install the new compiler and

 Installing libraries and tools

 Finally, we're ready to install the libraries and tools we'll

 need for the book.
-The most important ones are
+The two important ones are

 which provides the standard library that all the examples in the

 interactive toplevel that you can use for working through the

 examples.
 We can install them as follows.

 But you'll probably want more than this as you work through the book.
 Here's a more complete list of libraries you should install: